Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 It is recommended that you validate your DTDL models offline prior to loading them into the Azure Digital Twins service.
 We will validate our model definitions using the [DTDL validator](https://github.com/Azure-Samples/DTDL-Validator/tree/master/) to run validation on the models folder.

-1. In a new browser tab or window, access the [DTDL Validator code sample](https://docs.microsoft.com/en-us/samples/azure-samples/dtdl-validator/dtdl-validator/) webpage.

-2. Select the **Download ZIP** button.

-3. Extract the contents of the downloaded ZIP file to the location of your choice.
-For example, I've extracted mine to `C:\SourceCode\DTDL_Validator`.
+1. The 'DTDL Validator code sample' has already been downloaded, which is present in the 'LabFiles' folder.

-4. Using Visual Studio Code, open the folder where you extracted the files.
+2. Using Visual Studio Code, open the `C:\LabFiles\DTDL_Validator` folder.

-5. If you are prompted with notifications about missing assets and unresolved dependencies, select **Yes** and **Restore**.
+3. If you are prompted with notifications about missing assets and unresolved dependencies, select **Yes** and **Restore**.

     ![Two Visual Studio notifications are shown indicating the required assets to build and debug are missing from the Validator project as well as a notification indicating there are unresolved dependencies.](media/validatorprojectdependencieswarning.png "Visual Studio Code notifications")

-6. Open a terminal window by selecting **View > Terminal** from the Visual Studio Code menu.
+4. Open a terminal window by selecting **View > Terminal** from the Visual Studio Code menu.

-7. In the terminal, navigate to the application directory by executing the following command:
+5. In the terminal, navigate to the application directory by executing the following command:

    ```Bash
    cd .\DTDLValidator-Sample\DTDLValidator\
    ```

-8. Copy the full path to the **models** folder of this lab (`Hands-on lab/Resources/models`) to a text editor for use in the next step.
+6. Copy the full path to the **models** folder of this lab (`Hands-on lab/Resources/models`) to a text editor for use in the next step.

-9. In the Visual Studio Code terminal window, execute the following command (replacing **MODEL_FOLDER_PATH** with the full path to your models folder copied in the previous step, keeping the quote characters intact):
+7. In the Visual Studio Code terminal window, execute the following command (replacing **MODEL_FOLDER_PATH** with the full path to your models folder copied in the previous step, keeping the quote characters intact):

     ```Bash
     dotnet run -d "MODEL_FOLDER_PATH"
     ```

-10. You should get a message indicating that all files in the **models** folder are valid.
+8. You should get a message indicating that all files in the **models** folder are valid.

   ![A portion of the Visual Studio Code terminal window displays with a message indicating that all files have been validated and that the DTDL is valid.](media/validationtoolresults.png "Visual Studio Code Terminal Window Output")